Assessment of Teaching and Learning (QAF 2.1.2.4 and 5.1.3.1.4)

 Note: The following guidance might also be helpful when considering how a self-study is to address the teaching and assessment evaluation criteria for cyclical program reviews (QAF 5.1.3.1.4 b)).

 External Reviewers and the Appraisal Committee/Quality Council members need to be able to discern how a program will document and be able to assess whether students, upon graduation, have achieved the intended program learning outcomes and degree level expectations.
 In particular, how the university plans to document the level of performance of students in the program as a whole and how it will use this information towards the continuous improvement of the program moving forward.
 The university should consider: What is the information being collected?
 Who will collect it?
 Will any student feedback be obtained after graduation?
-How will all of the information collected be used?
+How will the information collected be used to inform continuous program improvement?
 How and when will the information be provided back to the program?

 In addition, programs are encouraged to seek guidance from the university’s Centre for Teaching and Learning (or equivalent), as well as the QA Office, before finalizing the proposal for external review.